Oversight of payment systems and other financial market infrastructures

 - cooperation with other competent authorities.

 In order to have sufficient powers and resources to fulfil its tasks, including taking corrective action, and to ensure the efficiency and soundness of SIPS, the European Central bank (ECB) decided to implement the PFMI in the form of a regulation.
 On 3 July 2014, it therefore published Regulation of the European Central Bank (EU) No 795/2014 on oversight requirements for systemically important payments systems, which the Eurosystem uses to assess SIPS (both LVPSs and RPSs).
+The Regulation has been amended several times, the latest consolidated version is available here.
 The regulation contains criteria enabling a Eurosystem payment system to be classified as systemically important.
 In connection with this Regulation, the ECB issued a Payment system classification, in which it classifies TARGET2, EURO1, STEP-T and CORE as SIPS.
+Following the ECB Decision of 20 May 2020 (ECB/2020/26), the ECB has identified the MASTERCARD CLEARING MANAGEMENT SYSTEM as the next SIPS.
+Up-to-date information is also available on the ECB's website.

 By performing this activity, the CNB ranks among the central banks of the EU Member States which execute oversight.